-Other BSc Social Policy university options include:
+Other BA and BSc Social Policy university options include:

-If you've not applied to university yet but know you'd like to study for a postgraduate qualification, The University of Edinburgh offers seven four-year social policy courses, including the MA in Government, Policy and Society.
+If you've not applied to university yet but know you'd like to study for a postgraduate qualification, The University of Edinburgh offers seven four-year social and public policy courses, including the MA in Government, Policy and Society.